The Live-In Kitchen

 • ¼ teaspoon pure vanilla extract

-• 3 Tablespoons all-purpose flour, *
+• 3 Tablespoons all-purpose flour, heat treated, see note

 • Pinch of salt